dxos/dxos/docs/docs/guide/tutorial/deploy-frame.md

 dx ns deploy --tag latest
 ```

-> Note: The `latest` tag is a special tag which is the default loaded when no other tags or versions are specified.
+> NOTE: The `latest` tag is a special tag which is the default loaded when no other tags or versions are specified.

 ## Ready For Action